Highlights from the score table above

 Is the cost of manufacture worth the savings in household energy?

 However, cooking is an area where choosing the most efficient methods may not significantly impact on the overall energy usage of a household.
-UK Government data found that, on average, cooking represents less than 3% of household energy usage – about 910 kWh per year on average.
+2018 UK Government data found that, on average, cooking represents 6% of household electricity usage.

 Taking that into consideration means that, even if you can save energy by using a microwave for some cooking processes, it is not necessarily worth the energy and resources used to manufacture that microwave in the first place.
 A recent study suggested that the energy used to manufacture a microwave is about 494 kWh – a fifth of its total lifetime energy use – and has other environmental impacts as well.